naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize your WordPress site's revenue streams in one dashboard.
+Track and visualize your WordPress site's revenue from ads, affiliate links, and digital product sales in one dashboard.

 ## Features
+- Visualize revenue streams with interactive charts
-- Unified dashboard for ad, affiliate, membership, and product revenue
+- Easy-to-use dashboard for all monetization sources
-- Visual bar chart for easy revenue comparison
-- Lightweight and easy to install
+- Extensible for future integrations (premium)

 ## Installation
 1. Download the plugin file.
-2. Upload to your WordPress site via Plugins > Add New > Upload Plugin.
+2. Upload to your WordPress plugins directory.
-3. Activate the plugin.
+3. Activate the plugin from the WordPress admin panel.

 ## Setup
-- After activation, go to the admin menu and click "Revenue Tracker" to view your dashboard.
+- No additional setup required.
+The dashboard will show sample data.
+- Premium version supports integration with AdSense, affiliate networks, and WooCommerce.

 ## Usage
-- The dashboard displays mock data by default.
-For real data, integrate with your monetization plugins or manually update the values in the plugin code.

-## Notes
+- Visit the "Revenue Tracker" menu in your admin panel to view your revenue breakdown.
+- Use the data to optimize your monetization strategy.

+## Premium Features (Coming Soon)
+- Advanced analytics
+- Integration with major ad networks and affiliate programs
+- Export reports

+---

-- This is a basic version.
-Premium features include real-time data sync, export reports, and advanced analytics.
+**Note:** This is a basic version.
+Premium features require a paid upgrade.